All themes

 Folklore · 2020

 Angela & Uncle Jerry identify a strong biographical-industry layer running through the song.
 Angela argues the song is partially directed at Scott Borchetta for selling Taylor's work to Scooter Braun, and partially at Scooter Braun himself, 'the master of spin' as a manager and publicist.
 Uncle Jerry notes 'master of spin' sounds like someone who works for a record company, and that 'a couple of sides' evokes sides of a record.
-The bridge line 'you took everything from me' is read by Angela as referring to the purchase of Taylor's catalog.
+The bridge line 'you took everything from me' is read by Angela as referring to the purchase of Taylor's catalogue.
 Uncle Jerry admits falling into 'biographical criticism' but acknowledges the specificity of the bridge forces it.
 The yacht imagery ('my cannons all firin' at your yacht') is read as the antagonist's wealth in the industry.

 Structural